 As part of their Sustainable in a Generation Plan, Mars has been working to improve sustainability, reduce greenhouse gas (GHG) emissions and to assist in building resilience in key supply chains.
 In 2017, Mars designed a program in partnership with the Sustainable Food Lab to provide agronomic support to wheat farmers in Australia to improve farm sustainability while evaluating the potential to reduce and sequester GHG emissions through various management strategies.

 While Mars and Kellogg's continue to work on reducing their factory GHG emissions, they have identified that over 50 per cent of their emissions happen upstream from their manufacturing sites, from production and processing – including growing, and milling – as well as transport of materials used in their products.

 The cropping sector has recognised that nutrient inputs have increased to maintain yields, due to depletion of soil fertility and organic matter.
 As a result, improving soil health is one of the top three production issues that farmers say will affect their farm over the next five years.

-Delivering a scientifically credible framework for the food industry to support cropping farmers in the reduction of GHG emissions, through the adoption of innovative farming strategies to increase soil health.
+The project has delivered a farmer-centric, scientific credible and robust framework for the food industry to work together pre-competitively to support cropping farmers in the reduction of GHG emissions, through the adoption of innovative farming strategies to increase soil health.